Title: Identity Theft Prevention Program

 Next Review Date: 2019-06-30

 Approval Date: 2015-02-09 15:15:59.0

 May 16, 2009 - WesternU Board of Trustees reviewed and approved this policy.

 16 Code of Federal Regulations 681.2

-It is the policy of Western University of Health Sciences (WesternU) to establish and maintain Covered Accounts in a manner that reasonably protects against forseeable risks of identity theft.
+It is the policy of WesternU to establish and maintain Covered Accounts in accordance with the Federal Trade Commission (FTC) "Red Flag Rules" in a manner that reasonably protects against foreseeable risks of identity theft.

 To detect, prevent, and mitigate identity theft in connection with Covered Accounts described in this policy.

 Whenever the University receives or identifies one or more Red Flags with respect to any Covered Account, the University will determine and implement an appropriate response designed to mitigate against unauthorized transactions or other forms of identity theft.
 Covered accounts, includes Patient Accounts maintained by the Patient Care Centers of WesternU.

 Appropriate responses may include, but are not limited to